ar6841/MAV-pose-and-velocity-estimation-using-vision/README.md

 2_optical_flow estimates the velocity of the MAV using optical flow between frames.
 (Run OpticalFlow)

-Check: https://github.com/ar6841/MAV-state-estimation-using-extended-Kalman-filter for state estimation using Extended Kalman Filtering
+**Note**: For localization using IMU data and Extended Kalman filtering, check [this project](https://github.com/ar6841/MAV-state-estimation-using-extended-Kalman-filter)

 The tracking results are shown below: